erwinbonsma/HoleyCubeAnimation/README.md

   Once a parts is at its destination location, it also starts moving to the beat.

-- Scene 4: Constructs the Level 2 parts.
+- Scene 4 [30s 5:20 - 5:49]: Constructs the Level 2 parts.

-- Scene 5: Assembles the Level 2 puzzle from the Level 2 puzzle parts.
+- Scene 5 [42s 5:49 - 6:31]: Assembles the Level 2 puzzle.

-- Scene 6: Zooms out to show move Level 2 puzzles, positioned to form a Level 3 puzzle.
+- Scene 6 [TBD]: Zooms out to show more Level 2 puzzles, positioned to form a Level 3 puzzle.